Pivot Power starts work on West Midlands battery storage site to support smarter, more flexible grid

 About Pivot Power

 Pivot Power, part of EDF Renewables, creates the low carbon infrastructure needed to future-proof our electricity system, integrate more renewable energy, and provide scalable capacity for electric vehicle charging.
 By creating a nationwide network of Energy Superhubs – combining big batteries and high-volume power connections – we are enabling rapid electric vehicle charging on a mass scale, powered by low carbon energy sources.
-A map of all our proposed Energy Superhubs can be found at: www.pivot-power.co.uk.
+A map of all our proposed Energy Superhubs can be found at: Pivot Power is now part of EDF UK Renewables.

 About National Grid